shadowezz/Productiv/docs/UserGuide.md

 #### Viewing a deliverable: `view`

-Displays more details of the specified deliverable from your deliverable list.
+Displays more details of the specified deliverable from your displayed deliverable list.

 Format: `view INDEX`
 * `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.

 Example:
-* `view 2` views the 2nd deliverable in your deliverable list.
+* `view 2` views the 2nd deliverable in your displayed deliverable list.

    ![Ui](images/DeliverableView.png)
    <figcaption>Viewing a deliverable</figcaption><br>